Apollon77/homebridge-plugin-wrapper/README.md

 Encryption stuff is not included because using the Wrapper is not publishing the bridge (because not needed).

-The wrapper also uses the great "moch-require" module to further minimize dependencies for modules that are not needed in this usage.
+The wrapper also uses the great "mock-require" module to further minimize dependencies for modules that are not needed in this usage.
 *But this has a side-effect!!
 The following modules are not usable in your projects currently:*
 * qrcode-terminal